kristianmandrup/schema-to-yup/Readme.md

 You can also add custom custraint handler functions directly via the `config` object as follows:
 This can be used to override built in constraints or extend with your own.

 A custom handler to validate a string formatted as a valid `ip` address might look something like this (presuming such a method is available on `yup` string).
-You can also use this with the yup plugin/extension feature.
+You can also use this with [yup schema type extensions](https://github.com/jquense/yup#extending-schema-types).

 ```js
 // takes the typehandler (such as YupString) instance as argument